c1t4r/HPC-Container-HOWTOs/docs/INSTALL.md

 We will demonstrate both methods using Ubuntu and the packages offered by its system repository to create a container running a MPI-enabled version of Gromacs.

+### Automatic creation of a Gromacs container using a bootstrap file

+Bootstrap files serve as singularity container building scripts (comparable to what Dockerfiles are for Docker).
+Once the installation procedure for a certain container has somewhat matured it is useful to create a bootstrap file because it dramatically simplifies the rebuilding process for a custom container especially for end users.

+This is a bootstrap definition file for the previous gromacs container:

+    cat << EOF > gromacs_ubuntu.def
+    BootStrap: docker
+    From: ubuntu:16.04
+    IncludeCmd: yes

+    %runscript
+    #!/bin/bash
+    source /usr/share/gromacs/shell-specific/GMXRC.bash
+    OMP_NUM_THREADS=1 mpirun -n 2 mdrun_mpi_d.openmpi \
+    mdrun -s /data/ion_channel.tpr -maxh 0.50 -noconfout -nsteps 500 -g logfile -v > /tmp/mdrun.out

+    %setup
+    mkdir -p $SINGULARITY_ROOTFS/data
+    cp ./ion_channel.tpr $SINGULARITY_ROOTFS/data

+    %files
+    ./ion_channel.tpr /data/ion_channel.tpr

+    %post
+    apt -y update
+    apt -y install gromacs gromacs-openmpi gromacs-data
+    mkdir -p /data
+    EOF

+Copy and paste this snippet in your shell to create `gromacs_ubuntu.def` and simply run

+    singularity create testcontainer2.img
+    sudo singularity bootstrap testcontainer2.img gromacs_ubuntu.def

+to create the same container in a single step.
+[Here](http://singularity.lbl.gov/bootstrap-image) you can find more info about the bootstrap file format definition and how to create your own bootstrap definitions.
+This should complete without errors, and then you can execute the container as the previous one:

+    time ./testcontainer2.img
+    (...)
+    real	2m24.789s
+    user	4m49.095s
+    sys	0m0.479s

 ### Manual creation of a Gromacs container

 This method is usually the first attempt to create a custom container because it allows interactive installation, checks and improvements until it all works to satisfaction.